- Key Takeaways

 Former New Jersey Prosecutors Provide Comprehensive Criminal Defense Counsel

 At Lackey & Miller, LLC, located in Cherry Hill, our team of former New Jersey prosecutors use our knowledge and experience to advocate for New Jersey clients accused of violent criminal offenses.
-We recognize that a negative outcome in an assault, armed robbery or homicide case could have disastrous consequences and we vigorously fight to safeguard the fundamental rights of those we represent.
+We recognize that a negative outcome in an assault, armed robbery, domestic violence or homicide case could have disastrous consequences and we vigorously fight to safeguard the fundamental rights of those we represent.
 We tirelessly strive to put our clients in the best possible position for a fair plea agreement or an aggressive defense at trial.

 Skillful Litigators Represent Clients in Assault and Homicide Matters